RogerHuang0320/restaurant_list/README.md

 # Personal Favorite Restaurant Search Engine by Roger
-User can browse through the restaurants Roger likes by clicking the picture of any restaurant for more information.
+User can browse through the restaurants Roger likes.
+Clicking picturse of any restaurant or Detail button for more information.
 More information contains the type of the restaurant, address, phone number, and a brief description of the restaurant.
+Clicking Edit button to edit restaurant info.
+Click Delete button to delete a restaurant.
+Clicking Create button to create a new restaurant in navigation bar.
 On top of the restaurants list, it's a searching bar.
 You can type in English or Chinese characters to seach the name or the type of restaurants.

 ### Prerequisites